shervinsahba/obsidian-icewind/Characters/Misc/Mokingo Growling Bear.md

 ---
 dg-publish: true
-role: Garret's good boy
+role: Adventurer, Clan of the Bear Tribesman
-race: Dog
+race: Goliath
 ---

 > [!info]+
-> ## Garret's good boy
+> ## Clan of the Bear Tribesman
 > ![[npc_unknown.png| 300]]